June 2015 Events

 Dallas / Dallas County

-Learn all about the beauty of Water-Wise and Earth-Kind gardening on June 7 at the 20th annual Water-Wise Landscape Tour sponsored by the City of Dallas Water Utilities, Dallas Parks and Recreation, Texas A&M AgriLife Extension, and Dallas County Master Gardeners.
-The tour sites are open from 9 a.m. to 3 p.m.
-The first 100 visitors at each of the three tour headquarters that morning will receive a free hose spray nozzle.
-Visit www.SaveDallasWater.com, or call the Water Conservation Hotline, 214-670-3155 for additional information.
+Enjoy the 21st annual Water-Wise Landscape Tour sponsored by the City of Dallas Water Utilities, City of Dallas Parks and Recreation, Texas A&M AgriLife Extension, and Dallas County Master Gardeners on Saturday, June 6, 9 a.m. – 3 p.m.
+Master Gardeners will conduct free 30-minute talks on water-wise gardening and related topics at all tour headquarters and also will answer questions about the plants and landscapes on the tour.
+The first 100 visitors at each of the three tour headquarters that day will receive a free hose spray nozzle.
+For a list of headquarters and maps for the self-driving tour, visit SaveDallasWater.com or call the Water Conservation Hotline at 214- 670-3155.

 Fort Worth / Tarrant County